10 Shirt Types Every Man Should Own

 10. The Short-Sleeved Shirt

 Focusing on fit, ensure the shirt length is mid-bicep and keep it firmly in the camp of smart-casual or even purely casual.
-That means no suits and not wearing it on any formal occasions.
+That means no suits and not wearing them on any formal occasions.